Everspin Technologies (NASDAQ:MRAM) Issues Q3 2021 Earnings Guidance

-Everspin Technologies (NASDAQ:MRAM) issued an update on its third quarter 2021 earnings guidance on Thursday morning.
+Everspin Technologies (NASDAQ:MRAM) updated its third quarter 2021 earnings guidance on Thursday.
 The company provided EPS guidance of $-0.070-$-0.040 for the period, compared to the Thomson Reuters consensus EPS estimate of $-0.040.
 The company issued revenue guidance of $11.70 million-$12.70 million, compared to the consensus revenue estimate of $12.05 million.

 Everspin Technologies (NASDAQ:MRAM) last released its earnings results on Thursday, August 12th.
-The business services provider reported $0.01 EPS for the quarter, topping analysts’ consensus estimates of ($0.09) by $0.10.
-The business had revenue of $11.85 million during the quarter.
-Everspin Technologies had a negative net margin of 13.48% and a negative return on equity of 31.23%.
+The business services provider reported $0.01 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.09) by $0.10.
+The business had revenue of $11.85 million for the quarter.
+Everspin Technologies had a negative return on equity of 31.23% and a negative net margin of 13.48%.

-A hedge fund recently raised its stake in Everspin Technologies stock.
-Morgan Stanley raised its position in Everspin Technologies, Inc. (NASDAQ:MRAM) by 21.3% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The fund owned 49,503 shares of the business services provider’s stock after purchasing an additional 8,692 shares during the quarter.
-Morgan Stanley owned about 0.26% of Everspin Technologies worth $318,000 as of its most recent SEC filing.
-24.42% of the stock is owned by hedge funds and other institutional investors.

 About Everspin Technologies